Rishi Sunak should expand windfall tax on ‘excessive’ oil profits, says Alok Sharma

 The former minister, who left cabinet during this week’s reshuffle, criticised loopholes which incentivise yet more extraction of fossil fuels from the North Sea.

-Shell this week admitted it had managed to avoid paying the existing levy, despite a doubling of profits fuelled by soaring energy prices – only adding to calls for an extended windfall tax on companies amid a cost-of-living crisis.
+Shell this week admitted it had managed to avoid paying the existing levy, despite a doubling of profits fuelled by soaring energy prices – only adding to calls for an extended windfall tax on companies amid a cost of living crisis.

-Finance boss Sinead Gorman told reporters on Thursday that the company had done enough over recent months to avoid the windfall tax – which allowed companies to get tax relief in exchange for investment.
+Finance boss Sinead Gorman told reporters on Thursday that the company had done enough over recent months to avoid the windfall tax – companies are allowed to get tax relief in exchange for investment.

 “There really is an incentive for these companies to do more in terms of oil and gas,” said Mr Sharma.
 “What we want them to do, if we are to meet our target of 100 per cent clean energy by 2035, is to accelerate the renewables rollout.”